 Moving Engagement Outside the Classroom

 For example, a child that loves skateboarding might be involved in a classroom discussion about an upcoming trip to a local park.
 In this way, both teacher and student can learn from one another during class time.
+If it’s a math class, perhaps they can research the mathematical necessities of a good skate ramp.
+They’re still learning the content they need to, but their own interests are driving that experience.

 There is also no harm in allowing creative writing projects to tie with something outside of the realm of literature when considering student engagement beyond the classroom.
 For example, a young poet may be able to write an original piece of work about something they love (such as running) or they may be inspired by the world around them.